 Contact Plymouth Transport and Highways (South West Highways) email@example.com or call 01752 668000 for further information.

 PADAN (Plymouth Area Disability Action Network), with the support of Plymouth City Council’s Social Inclusion Unit, has the aim to generate the kind of information necessary for disabled people to participate in local events, and to enable PADAN to give access information in its publicity and promotion of any event to its disabled members.

 Following your event application, you will need to complete the PADAN form and send to firstname.lastname@example.org.

-Once your event has been granted permission in principle (see application process below) you can submit your event onto the VisitPlymouth website to add to the website’s event listing to help promote your event.
+Once your event has been granted permission in principle (see application process below) you can submit your event onto the VisitPlymouth website to add to the website’s event listing to help promote your event, free of charge.

 If you wish to place a banner on one of our official sites, you’ll need to apply for permission by visiting the highways page.